Why should you spend your Sunday afternoons prepping meals for that long week at uni?

 Ever thought of prepping your breakfast?
 Well if you’re a smoothie lover, try this simple tip!

 You’ve just woke up, its 8:45am and your lecture starts in just 15 minutes.
 Don’t you wish your smoothie was just sat waiting for you, rather than chopping up all that fruit?
 Try this out.

-Prep your smoothie, chop those strawberries, raspberries, blueberries…and maybe some vegetables such as kale, beetroot and spinach, bung them in a freezer bag in your freezer draw.
+Prep your smoothie, chop those strawberries, raspberries, blueberries…but don’t just use fruit, add things things like kale, beetroot and spinach too, bung them in a freezer bag in your freezer draw.
 When you wake up in the morning, grab your prepped fruit and stick it in the blender with some Greek yogurt and fresh juice (just the fruit, not the freezer bag!) then you’re good to go!